-The Draft Employment Tax Incentive Bill gives effect to the announcement by the President in his 2010 State of the Nation Address, and the 2010 Budget, that government will table proposals to subsidise the cost of hiring younger workers.
+The Draft Employment Tax Incentive Bill gives effect to the announcement by the President in his 2010 State of the Nation Address, as well as in the 2010 Budget, that government will table proposals to subsidise the cost of hiring younger workers.
 The draft bill also gives effect to the 2013 Budget.